-The transactions of the Project had not been subjected to audit of the Internal Audit Section of the Ceylon Electricity Board, as required by the Financial Regulation 133 and Management Audit Circular No. 05 of 26 July 2010.
+- (a) The supervision and monitoring activities of the Project were remained under the purview of various Divisional Heads of the Ceylon Electricity Board instead of the Additional General Manager (Projects) who is responsible for the supervision of all donor funded Projects handled by the Ceylon Electricity Board. - (b) The transactions of the Project had not been subjected to audit of Internal Audit Section the Ceylon Electricity Board, as required by the financial regulation 133 and Management Audit Circular No: 05 of 26 July 2010.